“Description”

 1) Plumbing installers

-An emergency plumber is likely to only do one or two jobs in a day, and these will typically each be short in duration.
-Their total working hours will be much less than other plumbers, but they need to be on call pretty much 24/7.
-To achieve a £350 day rate with two jobs, they would have to charge £175 per hour.
+An emergency plumber typically arrives within an hour or two of you calling them.
+Because of their higher rates, it is likely they only do one or two jobs in a day, and these will typically each be short in duration.
+Their total working hours will be much less than other plumbers, and some days they may get no work at all, but they need to be on call pretty much 24/7.
+To earn £350 in a day with two jobs, they would have to charge £175 per hour.
 In practice, emergency plumbers typically charge a callout fee which is chargeable from the moment they arrive, plus an hourly rate on top of that for the time they spend actually fixing something.
 According to Checkatrade, the average emergency callout fee is £110, and the average hourly rate for an emergency plumber is £112.50.
-That means that a half-hour callout will cost you £166.25 plus parts, and a one-hour callout will cost you £222.50, on average!
-In terms of hourly rate, emergency plumbers are obviously at the expensive end of the pricing spectrum.
+That means that a half-hour callout will cost you £166.25 (plus parts), and a one-hour callout will cost you £222.50.
+In terms of hourly rate, emergency plumbers are obviously at the expensive end of the pricing spectrum, charging at least twice what a maintenance plumber would likely charge for the same job if it were scheduled in advance.
 It's not that you get a better or more experienced plumber.
-Rather what you are paying for is that a plumber will arrive at your door within about an hour or two of you calling them.
+You are paying for the plumber to arrive at your door within about an hour or two of you calling them!
 Plumbers can only deliver that kind of service if they spend most of their day waiting for the phone to ring.
+Despite having the highest charges, not many will consistently average £350 per day, so emergency plumbers are likely to earn less overall than other plumbers.
+In practice, if you search for an emergency plumber, even if you find one with what looks like a local number, it is likely that the person who answers is a middle man.
+They will find you a local plumber, but what you are paying for is not just the plumber, but also the middle man.
+If you are searching for a local trades person, the best place to search is Google Maps.
+That way, you can find people who are genuinely local, and cut out the middle man.

 Hamish the Plumber